bodeadedeji/bodeadedeji.github.io/_pages/Research.md

 **Publications**

-2024			Title:  On the Syntax of Yoruba Splitting Verb Constructions.
+2024	On the Syntax of Yoruba Splitting Verb Constructions.
 Opanbata: Journal of African Studies.

-2020			Title: Yorùbá Language Development and Digital Communication: Ability, Capacity, and Capability.
+2020	Yorùbá Language Development and Digital Communication: Ability, Capacity, and Capability.
 Unilag Journal of Humanities.

+**Manuscripts**

 **Presentations**